majsa1/majsa1/README.md

 Hi there, I'm Marjo 👋

 - 🔭 I’m currently working on assignments at THUAS (The Hague University of Applied Sciences)
-- 🌱 I’m currently learning Swift, Python and SQL - more to come
+- 🌱 I’m currently learning Swift, Java, Python and SQL - more to come
 - 👯 I’m looking to collaborate on mobile projects as a junior developer
 - 🤔 I’m looking for help with responsive charts in SwiftUI
 - 💬 Ask me about my projects if you want to know more!